 Penetrations in shielding for high radiation sources are minimized in the design.
 For lower doserate sources, the impacts are analyzed in shielding analyses and determined to meet the ALARA goal.
-Radiation protection guidelines are provided to the penetration designers to meet recommendations of Regulatory Guide 8.8, Information Relevant to Ensuring that Occupational Radiation Exposures at Nuclear Power Stations Will Be As Low As Is Reasonably Achievable.
+Radiation protection design features are provided in accordance with Regulatory Guide 8.8, Information Relevant to Ensuring that Occupational Radiation Exposures at Nuclear Power Stations Will Be As Low As Is Reasonably Achievable.